 It's the common sound effects from any ordinary kids comedy show.

 Cute, funny, and adventurous.
-Gan-chan was clumsy but pretty cool and Belldandy, Skuld, and Urd were the same as always.
+Gan-chan was clumsy but pretty cool and Belldandy, Skuld, and Urd were the same

 It was 48 episodes long and it got really boring sometimes so it wasn't all that great.